Supersymmetric Deformations of Maximally Supersymmetric Gauge Theories: Preliminaries

+The expression for the Poincar\'e series ${U(L)(g,t)}$ will be derived at the end of this section.

+We have mentioned already that the $n$-th graded component of $\Ss$ is an irreducible representation of $\Spin (10)$ with Dynkin label $[0,0,0,n,0]$.
+Using this fact one can express $\Ss(g,t)$ in terms of the character $V(g)$ of vector representation $V$ and the character $S(g)$ of the spinor representation $S$ labelled by $[0,0,0,1,0]$.
+The character of the algebra $\Ss$ is given by the formula

+There are several ways to prove this important formula.
+The homological approach of \cite{CortiReid} is based on construction of a resolution of $\Ss$ as $\Sym S$-module.
+Another way of tackling the problem is to use fixed point formula \cite {BerNek}.
+Standard monomial theory (see \cite{StrMov} ) can be utilized to arrive at the same result.
+The information about $\Ss$ permits us to analyze the structure of Koszul dual algebra $U(L)$ using the following general statement.

+\begin{proposition} Let $A$ be a Koszul algebra, equipped with an action of a group $G$.
+Then the group $G$ also acts on $A^!$ and there is an equality

-\end{proposition} \begin{proof} It is a trivial adaptation of the proof \cite{Priddy} for the case of algebra with $G$-action.
-Obviously the space of relations of $A^!$ is invariant with respect to the $G$-action.
+\end{proposition} \begin{proof} It is a trivial adaptation of the proof \cite{Priddy} to the case of algebra with $G$-action.
 The complex $A\otimes (A^!)^*$ has trivial cohomology by the definition of Koszul algebra.
 It decomposes into a direct sum of acyclic complexes $K_n=\bigoplus_{i+j=n} A_i\otimes (A^{!}_j)^*$.
 The generating function of Euler characteristics of $K_n$ is equal to the constant function $1$.
-But it also equals to the product of the generating functions $A(t,g)A^!(-t,g^{-1})$.
+But it also equals to the product of the generating functions $A(g,t)A^!(g^{-1},-t)$.
 (We use here the fact that the character of the dual representation is expressed in terms of the character $\rho (g)$ of original representation as $\rho (g^{-1})$.) \end{proof}

-The structure of $\Ss$ as $\spin (10)$-module was described in \cite{SUSYBar} by means of Borel-Weyl-Bott theorem; it is easy to check that

-where $S$ stands for spinor representation and $V$ for vector representation.
-One can use this statement to calculate the character.
-(One can also calculate the character directly as in \cite {BN}.)
-The information about $\Ss$ permits us to analyze the structure of Koszul dual algebra $U(L)$ .